egel/egel.github.io/_posts/2026-01-23-installing-gitlab-runner-on-home-k8s-cluster-with-helm.md

 ---
 # GitLab connection
 gitlabUrl: https://gitlab.com/ # or your self-hosted URL
-runnerToken: "PLACE YOUR GITLAB RUNNER TOKER HERE" # paste your token from previous steps or better use a secret (see desc below)
+runnerToken: "PLACE YOUR GITLAB RUNNER TOKEN HERE" # paste your token from previous steps or better use a secret (see desc below)

 imagePullPolicy: IfNotPresent